All Posts: ‘Lawyers’

 The Market Problem

-As I tweeted a couple of days ago, I recently received three telephone calls over a three-day period from entrepreneurs looking for a new law firm because of the excessive fees of their current law firm.
-Two of the three entrepreneurs advised me that they were reluctant to even call their lawyers with a question because of the fees.
+I received three calls over the past few days from entrepreneurs looking for a new law firm because of the excessive fees of their current law firm.
+Two of the three entrepreneurs advised me that they were reluctant to even call their lawyer with a question because of the fees.
 I thought to myself: I get it!
-15 minutes = $125-175 for most partners (and those phone calls add up).
+15 minutes = $150 to $200 for partners at the big firms. (more…)

 Behind The Big Law-Firm Curtain: The Good, The Bad, The Ugly